mlichtblau/mlichtblau.github.io/_pages/home.md

       - image_path: /assets/images/freiheit-software.jpg
         alt: "freiheit.software Logo"
         width: 160px
-    excerpt: 'Using an agile approach our team of four developers created web projects for a variety of customers.
-I specialised in front end development using Angular and JQuery.
-Amongst other things I built a tool to create and sign PDF documents online and a single page ticket shop for an event agency.'
+    excerpt: 'As part of a dynamic team of four developers, I specialized in front-end development using Angular and JQuery for various web projects.<br>
+    Notable contributions include crafting a tool for online creation and signing of PDF documents, as well as developing a single-page ticket shop for an event agency.'
     url: "https://freiheit.software/"
     btn_label: "Homepage"
     btn_class: "btn--inverse"